Below is my old dipole.

 Put it up and forget it!
-Even when the tree supporting one end blew down, only the nylon rope broke.
+When the tree supporting one end blew down, only the nylon rope broke.

-This 25 foot high antenna works great on 80m to 6m.
+This 25 foot high antenna works great on 80m to 6m, and works better than expected on 160m.
 On the entire 80/75m band the VSWR is less than 2:1.
 As long as your solid state TX is happy - 1:1 vs 2:1 - you won`t be able to tell the difference.
 The manufacturer has a recommended installation configuration, but I'm sure it will work fine in any reasonable setup.
 Mine is a standard end-supported installation - I never put up the center support.
 It also works great for SWL on the HF bands.

 The manufacturer also recommends not using a tuner because of the ferrite core balun design, but I use a tuner on 15m and 160m.
 Actually without the tuner the VSWR on 15 meters is low enough at the TX end of the feedline (less than 3:1) that my rig does not reduce its power output.
 With the IC-751 and AT-150, it works well on 160m.
 The balun can handle 300W, so core heating is no problem when using the tuner at 100W - the antenna still works great after years of use.